-NFPP-related activities received a total commitment of 93.7 billion yuan (about 14 billion USD at 2018 exchange rate) between 1998 and 2009.
-Most of the money was used to offset economic losses of forest enterprises caused by the transformation from logging to tree plantations and forest management (Liu et al. 2008).
-By 2009, the cumulative total investment through the NFPP and GFGP exceeded 50 billion USD2009 and directly involved more than 120 million farmers in 32 million households in the GFGP alone (Liu et al. 2013).
-All programmes reduce or reverse land degradation and improve human well-being.
-Thus, a coupled human and natural systems perspective (Liu et al. 2008) would be helpful to understand the complexity of policies and their impacts, and to establish long-term management mechanisms to improve the livelihood of participants in these programmes and other land management policies in China and many other parts of the world.
+- 1 NFPP-related activities received a total commitment of 93.7 billion yuan (about USD 14 billion with - 2 today's exchange rate) between 1998 and 2009.
+Most of the money was used to offset economic losses - 3 of forest enterprises caused by the transformation from logging to tree plantations and forest - 4 management (Liu et al. 2008).
+By 2009, the cumulative total investment through the NFPP and GFGP - 5 exceeded USD 50 billion and directly involved more than 120 million farmers in 32 million households - 6 in the GFGP alone (Liu et al. 2013).
+All programs reduce or reverse land degradation and improve - 7 human well-being.
+Thus, a coupled human and natural systems perspective (Liu et al. 2008) would be - 8 helpful to understand the complexity of policies and their impacts, and to establish long-term - 9 management mechanisms to improve the livelihood of participants in these programs and other land - management policies in both China and many other parts of the world.

-4.9.4 Degradation and management of peat soils
+4.10.4 Degradation and management of peat soils

-Globally, peatlands cover 3-4% of the Earth's land area (about 430 Mha) (Xu et al. 2018a) and store 26-44% of estimated global SOC (Moore 2002).
-They are most abundant in high northern latitudes, covering large areas in North America, Russia and Europe.
-At lower latitudes, the largest areas of tropical peatlands are located in Indonesia, the Congo Basin and the Amazon Basin in the form of peat swamp forests (Gumbricht et al. 2017; Xu et al. 2018a).
-It is estimated that, while 80-85% of the global peatland areas is still largely in a natural state, they are such carbon-dense ecosystems that degraded peatlands (0.3% of the terrestrial land) are responsible for a disproportional 5% of global anthropogenic CO2 emissions - that is, an annual addition of 0.9-3 GtCO2 to the atmosphere (Dommain et al. 2012; IPCC 2014c).

-Peatland degradation is not well quantified globally, but regionally peatland degradation can involve a large percentage of the areas.
-Land-use change and degradation in tropical peatlands have primarily been quantified in Southeast Asia, where drainage and conversion to plantation crops is the dominant transition (Miettinen et al. 2016).
-Degradation of peat swamps in Peru is also a growing concern and one pilot survey showed that more than 70% of the peat swamps were degraded in one region surveyed (Hergoualc'h et al. 2017a).
-Around 65,000 km2 or 10% of the European peatland area has been lost and 44% of the remaining European peatlands are degraded (Joosten, H., Tanneberger 2017).
-Large areas of fens have been entirely 'lost' or greatly reduced in thickness due to peat wastage (Lamers et al. 2015).
+- Globally, peatlands cover 3-4 % of the Earth's land area (~430 Mha) (Xu et al. 2018a; Wu et al. 2017b) - and store 26-44% of estimated global soil organic carbon (Moore 2002).
+They are most abundant in - 14 high northern latitudes, covering large areas in North America, Russia and Europe.
+At lower latitudes, - the largest areas of tropical peatlands are located in Indonesia, the Congo Basin and the Amazon Basin - in the form of peat swamp forests (Gumbricht et al. 2017; Xu et al. 2018a).
+It is estimated that while - 17 80-85% of the global peatland areas is still largely in a natural state, they are such carbon-dense - ecosystems that degraded peatlands (0.3% of the terrestrial land) are responsible for a disproportional - 19 5% of global anthropogenic carbon dioxide (CO2) emissions, that is an annual addition of 0.9-3 Gt of - 20 CO2 to the atmosphere (Dommain et al. 2012; IPCC 2014c). - 21 Peatland degradation is not well quantified globally, but regionally peatland degradation can involve a - 22 large percentage of the areas.
+Land-use change and degradation in tropical peatlands have primarily - been quantified in Southeast Asia, where drainage and conversion to plantation crops is the dominant - transition (Miettinen et al. 2016).
+Degradation of peat swamps in Peru is also a growing concern and - 25 one pilot survey showed that over 70% of the peat swamps were degraded in one region that was - surveyed (Hergoualc'h et al. 2017a).
+Around 65,000km2 or 10% of the European peatland area has - been lost and 44% of the remaining European peatlands are degraded (Joosten, H., Tanneberger 2017). - 28 Large areas of fens have been entirely 'lost' or greatly reduced in thickness due to peat wastage (Lamers - 29 et al. 2015).